The Old Bridge in Mostar is one of BiH’s top attractions. This guide tells you all about the famed Mostar Bridge jump

 It is a common spot for hosting the Red Bull Cliff Diving Championships, which then get broadcast worldwide.
 In fact, they are due to return later this year in August.
 So if you’re interested in seeing how the professionals dive from the bridge, then be sure to tune in!
-But if you are looking to do the jump yourself, well, then here’s everything I learned from my experience.
+But if you want to do the jump yourself, well, here’s everything I learned from my experience.

 A Few Important Things To Know About Jumping From Mostar Bridge

 Before we get into the nitty-gritty details, here’s a quick rundown of the most popular questions people have and are the same ones that I had before doing the bridge jump.

 How Much Does The Mostar Bridge Jumping Cost

-It costs 20 Euros to sign up to the bridge jumping into the water, and an additional 10 Euros for your practice jumps from a smaller 10-meter platform.
+It costs 20 Euros to sign up for the bridge jumping into the water and an additional 10 Euros for your practice jumps from a smaller 10-meter platform.
 But if you do the practice jumps and then decide that the full jump is not for you, you only have to pay the initial 10 Euros.

 What Should You Wear While Jumping